Need the time in Amsterdam, Netherlands right now? Here you go!

 There’s a definite difference between the more ‘local’ haunts and swankier tourist hangouts.
 Some shops will just have a few time traveling Rastafarian-garbed patrons crowded around a counter, while others have full-on lounge areas and a juice bar to appeal to the hipsters.
 Abraxas is a good introduction for the uninitiated, with teas and coffees on the menu to accompany your hits.
 Amnesia was more off the tourist track and had great milkshakes too.

-Some coffee shops will own two places – a bar for ordering joints and takeaway ounces, then have a booze-bar and restaurant across the street.
+Some coffee shops will own two places – a bar for ordering joints and takeaway ounces and a booze-bar and restaurant across the street.
 Apparently, you can’t sell both weed and alcohol under the same roof.